great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 The GX Agent is an intermediary between GX Cloud and your organization's data stores.
 GX Cloud does not connect directly to your data, all data access occurs within the GX Agent.
 GX Cloud sends jobs to the GX Agent, the GX Agent executes these jobs against your data, and then sends the job results to GX Cloud.

-The GX Agent is [typically deployed in your organization's deployment environment](./connect/connect_lp) and serves all GX Cloud users within your organization.
+The GX Agent is typically deployed in your organization's deployment environment, for example, in a development, staging, or production cloud services environment.
+The GX Agent serves all GX Cloud users within your organization.
 It can be run as part of your development or production workflows.
+See [Connect GX Cloud](./connect/connect_lp) for setup instructions.

 ## GX Cloud deployment patterns